The Ins and Outs of the Administrative Exemption

-What is the administrative exemption and does it apply to you as an employee in Massachusetts, or should you be paid overtime for hours worked over 40 in a workweek?
+What is the administrative exemption, does it apply to me as a salaried employee, or should I be paid overtime for hours worked over 40 in a workweek?

 The general rule regarding overtime is that all employees are to be paid overtime for all hours worked over forty in a workweek unless they fall into one or more statutory exemptions.
 This is the case under the Massachusetts Wage Act and the Fair Labor Standards Act.

 As we’ve written about here, the most common exemptions from the requirement to pay overtime are known as the white-collar exemptions.
 These include the executive exemption, the administrative exemption, the learned professional exemption, and the creative professional exemption.
 The administrative exemption is probably the most litigated of all the white-collar exemptions.
 Ironically, it’s also the most difficult to analyze in terms of whether it’s properly being used.

 What is the Administrative Exemption?

 The administrative exemption covers any employee “(1) who receives a salary of at least $455 per week; (2) whose primary duty is the performance of office or non-manual work directly related to the management or general business operations of the employer or the employer's customers; and (3) whose primary duty includes the exercise of discretion and independent judgment with respects to matters of significance."
 Cruz v.
 Boston Litig.
 Sol, 2016 U.S. Dist.
 Lexis 187470 (D. Mass.
 2016).
 Employers must satisfy all requirements in order to avail themselves of the exemption.
 Marzuq v.
 Cadete Enterprises, Inc., 807 F.3d 431, 435 (1st Cir.
 2015).